Africa (song): Composition

 Musically, the song took some time to assemble.
 Steve Porcaro, the band's synth player, introduced Paich to the Yamaha CS-80, a polyphonic analog synthesizer, and instructed him to write a song specifically with the keyboard in mind.
 Paich gravitated towards a brassy flute sound, which he found to be a unique alternative to the piano.
-Porcaro played six parts on a Yamaha GS 1 digital piano to emulate the sound of a kalimba.
+Porcaro programmed the famous kalimba riff on a Yamaha GS-1 digital piano.
+The kalimba riff was recorded six times, each with different rhythms, and layered.
+Steve Lukather used a variety of guitars on the song, including a Takamine electric-acoustic guitar, a direct-input Fender Stratocaster, and a Gibson Les Paul for the distorted guitar parts.
+Additionally, Timothy B. Schmit performed a 12-string guitar part that doubled the keyboard lines.
 Steve Porcaro's brother, Jeff, played his parts live without a click track.

 So when we were doing "Africa" I set up a bass drum, snare drum and a hi-hat, and Lenny Castro set up right in front of me with a conga.
 We looked at each other and just started playing the basic groove. [...]
 The backbeat is on 3, so it's a half-time feel, and it's 16th notes on the hi-hat. [...]
 We played for five minutes on tape, no click, no nothing.
 We just played.
 And I was singing the bass line for 'Africa' in my mind, so we had a relative tempo.
 Lenny and I went into the booth and listened back to the five minutes of that same boring pattern.
 We picked out the best two bars that we thought were grooving, and we marked those two bars on tape. [...]
 Maybe it would have taken two minutes to program that in the Linn, and it took about half an hour to do this.
 But a Linn machine doesn't feel like that!